-Once you create a Google assignment, you can manage the assignment settings and access submissions from directly within Schoology.
+Once you create a Google assignment, you can manage the assignment settings and access submissions directly in Schoology.

 Click the gear icon to the right of the assignment on the course materials page to complete additional grade setup.
+Edits made here are reflected in the Schoology gradebook only.
 You can make updates here as you would with your other Schoology materials:

 - Select a Scale from the dropdown menu.
 To learn more about grading scales, see our article on Setting Up Your Gradebook.